groz/fotm/README.md

 - Search fotm comps per spec
 - More teams than top 20
 - Click on the player to open armory
+- Publish period for when the data was collected somewhere on the page

 Frontend:
 - When Playing now is empty show the time of latest update